 The standard workweek at ORCAA is 40 hours.
 The standard workday is 8 hours for non-exempt employees.
 Workday lengths for exempt employees are determined primarily by their current workloads.
-Full-time employees work schedules that correspond with our operating hours, 8:00 a.m. to 4:30 p.m., unless otherwise approved by their Supervisor and the Executive Director.
+Full-time employees work schedules correspond with our operating hours, 8:00 a.m. to 4:30 p.m.
 Our regular workweek begins on Monday and concludes on the next following Sunday.

-The employee's Supervisor determines an employee's work hours and schedules.
-Employees will be informed promptly of the hours they are scheduled to work.
 An employee who wants to temporarily or permanently change their work schedule must consult with, and receive written approval from, their Supervisor and the Executive Director.

-All non-exempt employees working more than five (5) hours, or more, during the regular workday are entitled to a lunch/meal period of thirty (30) minutes.
+All non-exempt employees working five (5) hours, or more, during the regular workday are entitled to a meal period of thirty (30) minutes.
 This meal period should occur halfway through one's workday.
-Lunch time/mMeal periods are unpaid and shall be recorded on the employee's timekeeping record.
+Meal periods are unpaid and shall be recorded on the employee's timekeeping record.

 All non-exempt salaried or hourly employees who work eight (8) hours during the regular workday receive two, 15-minute rest breaks.
 Employees working at least four (4) hours receive one 15-minute break.
-Breaks will be scheduled unless, due to the nature of the job, they can need to be taken on an informal basis throughout the day.
+Breaks will be scheduled unless, due to the nature of the job, they need to be taken on an informal basis throughout the day.
 Breaks will be considered time worked for pay purposes and are recorded on our timesheets as Non-Specific, General/Other.

-Breaks shouldmay not be taken immediately preceding or following the meal break or the beginning or end of the workday.
-Any employee who gets into an unforeseen situation and needs to use a break in a manner not allowed provided by this policy should speak to their supervisor.
+Breaks should not be taken immediately preceding or following the meal break or the beginning or end of the workday.
+Any employee who gets into an unforeseen situation and needs to use a break in a manner not provided by this policy should speak to their supervisor.